jean-gvh/MongoDB_Neo4j_API/README.md

 ``` bash
 python -m uvicorn main:app --reload
 ```
-6. go to your brower and copy this into it : localhost:8000/docs.
+6. Go to your brower and copy this into it : localhost:8000/docs.
 You should see a page with all the routes set up

 # GG you can now interact with the API's and test the routes !